LuisRevillaM/search-news/docs/README.md

 ### Render children

 NewsContainer doesn't have any opinions on how the information/methods it holds should be used and rendered.
-Its render method just executes a function called this.props.children().
+Its render method just executes a function called this.props.children.
 This allows the pattern shown above, in which `<NewsContainer>` wraps a function as its only child.
-Then from within `NewsContainer`, this presentational function is executed, passing it the necessary state and methods.
+Then from within `NewsContainer`, this presentational function is executed, passing it the necessary state and methods as arguments.

 ```javascript
 return (